appbaseio/reactive-manual/docs/v1.0.0/components/ReactiveList.md

 ![Image to be displayed](https://i.imgur.com/GcUFZjh.png)

+`ReactiveList` creates a data-driven result list UI component.
+This list can reactively update itself based on changes in other components or changes in the database itself.

-`ReactiveList` creates a result list UI component where results from all the applied filters are shown.
-It forms the base for building more specific actuators like [`ResultCard`](v1.0.0/search-components/ResultCard.html) or [`ResultList`](v1.0.0/search-components/ResultList.html) and provides a lot of rich functionalities out of the box.
+This component forms the base for building more specific result display components like [`ResultCard`](v1.0.0/search-components/ResultCard.html) or [`ResultList`](v1.0.0/search-components/ResultList.html).

 Example uses:

-* showing a feed of results based on the applied search criterias.
+* showing a feed of results based on the applied search criteria.
-* streaming realtime feed updates based on applied criterias like in a newsfeed.
+* streaming realtime feed updates based on applied criteria like in a newsfeed.

 ### Usage